shimaore/rmll2012/README.md

 FreeSwitch
 ==========

-- conference with async events insert in couchdb on join/leave show who's present on web say number on couchdb changes
+- conference with async events: insert in couchdb on join/leave;
+  show who's present on web;
+  notify on couchdb changes